hermensbas/cmangos-issues-wiki/spell_scripts.md

 Assignment .sql file located in each repo under sql/scriptdev2/spell.sql

 Used to add custom behaviour to any spell.
 List of all available hooks can be found in core in SpellScript.h.
+This file contains a thorough explanation of when they occur.
 There are two types, SpellScript or AuraScript.

 Examples: